 This is a very generalised question and there is no answer to such questions.
 SAT is designed in such a manner that international students are able to attempt this exam for abroad university admission to undergrad courses.
 The SAT syllabus is common and applies to all international students.
 Thus, there is no yes or no answer to the question if it is hard to prepare for SAT as an Indian student.

-Yes, it is very much possible to crack SAT exam in one go, with a god score and without coaching.
-All the student needs to do is, begin his/her preparation timely, check SAT syllabus and have it handy at all times, dedicate a certain number of hours of study each day, begin preparing section-wise or based on weak areas and most importantly practice as much as possible.
+Yes, it is very much possible to crack SAT exam 2026 in one go, with a good score and without coaching.
+All student needs to do is, begin preparation on time.
+Check SAT syllabus.
+Dedicate a certain number of hours of study each day.

 The preparation of SAT exam solely depends on the applicants and how they have the SAT syllabus covered while they were in high school.
 The ease of SAT exam preparation depends on the applicants solely.
 For those who have even one SAT exam section covered, they can still take some more time to take up the next section of SAT and prepare.
 The preparation of SAT exam is easy for those applicants also who are good at Mathematics and English language.